Probing

 M460.1 calibrates the probe tip diameter using a known bore diameter.
 The probe measures the bore multiple times and calculates the average to determine the probe tip diameter.
 Check MDI after running this command for console command to run.

-Y: Known bore diameter in Y direction (optional, defaults to X)
+* Y: Known bore diameter in Y direction (optional, default: same as X)

-R: Number of repeat measurements (optional, defaults to 1)
+* R: Number of repeat measurements (optional, default: 1)

 M460.1 X10 ; Calibrate probe using 10mm bore diameter